nselem/myrast/README.md

 # myrast
 myrast dockerfile
 This is myrast distribution on a docker file.
+To use myrast you need a RAST account.

-Just run it as:
+Run it as:
-`docker run -i -t -v /home/nelly/docker-myrast:/home myrast /bin/bash` you can download files:
+`docker run -i -t -v /home/myfiles_local:/home myrast /bin/bash` you can download files:
 `svr_retrieve_RAST_job <user> <password> <jobId> table_txt > $ID.txt`
 or upload files